TeddyBradsher/ruby-oo-introduction-quiz/README.md

 # Ruby Object Orientation Fundamentals

-?: A class like a blueprint that defines how to build an object.
+?: A class is like a blueprint that defines how to build an object.

 (X) True ( ) False